-PORT 460 - Seminar in Portuguese (3)
+PORT 460W - Seminar in Portuguese (3)

 In-depth study of literary and cultural topics in Portuguese and Lusophone literatures and cultures.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of TWO from PORT 301, PORT 302, PORT 304, or PORT 305; and ONE 400-level PORT course, or consent of department chair.